Dispersion forces between weakly disordered Van der Waals crystals: Abstract

 \section{Abstract}

-We describe a many-body theory for interlayer dispersion forces between weakly disordered atomically-thin crystals and numerically investigate the role of disorder for different layer-separation distances and for different densities of optically-induced electrons and holes.
-In contrast to the common wisdom that disorder tends to enhance the importance of Coulomb interactions in Fermi liquids, we find that short-range disorder tends to {\it weaken} interlayer dispersion forces.
-We demonstrate that disorder alters the scaling laws of dispersion forces and we comment on the role of the maximally-crossed vertex-correction diagrams responsible for logarithmic divergences in the resistivity of two-dimensional metals.
+We describe a many-body theory for interlayer dispersion forces between weakly disordered atomically thin crystals and numerically investigate the role of disorder for different layer-separation distances and for different densities of induced electrons and holes.
+In contrast to the common wisdom that disorder tends to enhance the importance of Coulomb interactions in Fermi liquids, we find that short range disorder tends to {\it weaken} interlayer dispersion forces.
+This is in line with previous findings that suggest that transitioning from metallic to insulating propagation weakens interlayer dispersion forces.
+We demonstrate that disorder alters the scaling laws of dispersion forces and we comment on the role of the maximally crossed vertex-correction diagrams responsible for logarithmic divergences in the resistivity of two-dimensional metals.